pierregerenton/intrinsicgenediversity/README.md

 - `-g` : path of GOGO directory \[MANDATORY\]
 - `-o` : name of the output file \[MANDATORY\]

-Input should have 3 column :
+Input should have 3 columns :
 - Gene ID
 - Transcript ID
 - List of GO term ID separated by ';'